-The annual Ursid meteor shower always peaks near the time of the December winter solstice, so, in 2014, look for some possible activity over the next several nights.
-This shower favors the more northerly latitudes in the Northern Hemisphere, but even at far northerly latitudes, it’s generally a low-key production, not nearly as exciting as the Quadrantids in early January.
+The annual Ursid meteor shower always peaks near the time of the December winter solstice.
+In 2015, look for some possible activity starting this weekend.
+But the moon is waxing now, and first quarter moon is tomorrow night (December 18, 2015).
+So the Ursid shower will have to contend with the light of a bright waxing gibbous moon across the weekend and in the days ahead.
+This shower favors the more northerly latitudes in the Northern Hemisphere.
+Even at far northerly latitudes, it’s generally a low-key production, not nearly as exciting as the Quadrantids in early January.
+Not scared off yet?
+Keep reading, and you just might see some meteors.

 All meteors in annual showers have radiant points on our sky’s dome, and the showers take their names from the constellations in which the radiant points lie.
 The Little Dipper asterism is in the constellation Ursa Minor the Lesser Bear – hence, the Ursid meteor shower.

 This shower has been known to produce short bursts of over 100 meteors per hour.
 But typically the shower is much sparser than that.
-It might produce only five to 10 meteors per hour at its peak.
+In a dark sky, it might produce only five to 10 meteors per hour at its peak.

 If you want to watch the Ursids, find a country location where you can camp out.
 Dress warmly!
 And plan to spend several hours reclining under a dark sky, sometime during the night.
 The sky chart, by the way, shows the Big and Little Dippers around midnight, or when the Big Dipper is well up in the north-northeast.

-Bottom line: In 2014, watch for meteors in the annual Ursid shower beginning around December 20.
-The peak numbers will probably happen before dawn on December 22 and/or 23, but you can see meteors in this shower for several days around the December solstice.
+Bottom line: In 2015, you can try watching meteors in the annual Ursid shower beginning around December 19 or 20, but the bright waxing moon will obstruct the view in 2015.
+The peak numbers will probably happen before dawn on December 23, but meteors in this annual shower are active for several days around the December solstice.
 As many as 100 meteors per hour have been seen – but only in short bursts.
-Expect 5 to 10 meteors per hour.
+You might see 5 to 10 meteors per hour in a dark sky, but moonlight will probably lessen the number in 2015.
 The radiant point is in the Little Dipper asterism in the northern sky.